 Play It Outdoors & Indoors

-With its long playtime, the Marshall Kilburn II is ideal for a long day out at the beach, an all-day barbeque at home or an overnight party wherever in the outdoors.
+With its long playtime, the Marshall Kilburn II is ideal for a long day out at the beach, an all-day barbeque at home, beside the pool or an overnight party wherever in the outdoors.

 You won’t need to worry about the sound being loud enough for the outdoors; it’ll still be heard over the noise of fun and laughter.
 It won’t just be loud though.
 There’ll be a quality sound no matter what type of party music you want to play, whether that’s rock, metal, punk, hip-hop or folk music.